bhanug/misframe/content/2017/09/04/cistern-v0-2-0.md

 * Generic JSON CloudWatch Logs support

-There's also a new website for the project at [cistern.github.io](https://cistern.github.io/) with a some [documentation](https://cistern.github.io/docs/) about how it works.
+There's also a new website for the project at [cistern.github.io](https://cistern.github.io/) with some [documentation](https://cistern.github.io/docs/) about how it works.
 There will be more documentation coming soon.

 ## Up next